Is ZFS Storage Right for Your Digital Asset Management System?

 Protect against bit rot and bad or broken disk writes

 ZFS has an innovative way of enhancing data integrity and handling bit-rot, the stale and corrupted data that develops slowly over time in large datasets.
 It stores an MD-5 checksum of every file on its filesystem.
 Periodically, it scans every file and checks it against that checksum.
-If the checksum matches, then the file passes and ZFS moves on to the next file.
+If the checksum matches, then the file passes, and ZFS moves on to the next file.
 If the file fails its checksum, an immediate fix is initiated.
-The ZFS file system creates a new replacement file that is fully healed of bit-rot by using the MD-5 checksum and its parity data from its RAID-Z. If good parity data exists for a corrupted file, ZFS can fix it automatically and save you from many headaches.
+The ZFS file system creates a new replacement file that is fully healed of bit-rot by using the MD-5 checksum and its parity data from its RAID-Z. If good parity data exists for a corrupted file, ZFS can fix it automatically and save you much time and effort.

 Verified Data